- Date: October 11, 0016

 And the same forests are threatened by companies that cut down trees to make way for growing palm oil and soy.
 The same palm oil and soy found in goods we use daily—from shampoo to salad dressing to the food consumed by the livestock we eat.

-Trees are being cut down at a rapid rate—the equivalent of 48 football fields per minute—to meet the demand for such products.
+Trees are being cut down at a rapid rate—the equivalent of 27 soccer fields per minute—to meet the demand for such products.

 So how can we turn this situation around?

 For American consumers, the answer is simple: Buy products that have the Forest Stewardship Council (FSC) label.
 The label means the product was created with material from a responsibly managed forest.
 The FSC—which WWF helped create nearly 20 years ago—has the best standards for assessing which forests are properly managed.

 FSC standards address multiple environmental issues by, for example, limiting clear cuts, restricting the use of some of the most hazardous chemicals, and protecting rivers from erosion.
 They also address social issues, such as protecting the rights and resources of the 300 million people that live in forests and rely on this landscape for their livelihoods.